vcato/practical_tdd/README.md

 ```

 ### 4. Verify State III: Fix Off, Test On (Red)
 Comment the fix back out, uncomment **only the test**.
-The test must fail—this proves it actually detects the missing behavior.
+The test must fail -- this proves it actually detects the missing behavior.

 ```diff
   # def calculate_discount(price, is_member):